nidhalhaamdi/MachineLearning-DataScience/README.md

     - News headlines are being updated constantly you'll want to see how they change stocks
 - Start on static data and then if your data analysis and machine learning efforts prove to show some insights you'll move towards streaming data when you go to deployment or in production
 - A data science workflow
-  - open csv file in jupyter notebook (a tool to build machine learning project)
+  - open csv file in Jupyter Notebook (a tool to build machine learning project)
-  - perform data analysis with panda (a python library for data analysis)
+  - perform data analysis with Pandas (a python library for data analysis)
   - make visualizations such as graphs and comparing different data points with Matplotlib
-  - build machine learning model on the data using scikit learn to predict using these patterns
+  - build machine learning model on the data using Scikit-Learn to predict using these patterns

 ### Types of Evaluation: What defines success for us?